TheOdinProject/curriculum/getting_involved.md

 ### Project Management

 We have a [Pivotal Tracker account](https://www.pivotaltracker.com/s/projects/979092) set up, which is publically available.
-If you want to contribute, you'll need to ask to be added to the account (to be able to make changes) or you can email [contact@theodinproject.com](mailto:contact@theodinproject.com) to be added (use subject line "Please add me to the Pivotal Tracker").
+If you want to contribute, you'll need to ask to be added to the account (to be able to make changes) by visiting [the project overview page](https://www.pivotaltracker.com/projects/979092/overview) and clicking "Join This Project" under the "Actions" section.
+Or you can email [contact@theodinproject.com](mailto:contact@theodinproject.com) to be added (use subject line "Please add me to the Pivotal Tracker").

 To become familiar with the tracker, check out [their "Getting Started" page](https://www.pivotaltracker.com/help/gettingstarted).